msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 }
 ```
 where:
- - -m shell : Module name to execute such as shell, apt, yum and so on
+ - -m ping : Module name to execute such as ping, shell, apt, yum and so on
- -  as
+ -  all : The all means "all hosts."
+You can speificy group name such as 'devservers' or host names too.

 -m shell : Module name to execute such as shell, apt, yum and so on
 -a 'uptime' : Module arguments.
 For example, shell module will accept Unix/Linux command names.
 The apt module will accept options to update remote boxes using apt-get/apt command and so on.